I-Lima/Estribado-Broker-API/README.md

 ### Registro no sistema

-Efetua o registro no sistema
+Efetua o registro no sistema.

 **Endpoint:**